Combining expertise: The best of two worlds

 The minimally invasive hybrid ablation procedure combines the expertise and technologies of electrophysiology and cardiac surgery into one procedure.
 Hybrid ablation combines two treatment strategies:

 The individual situation decides whether surgical or non-surgical intervention is performed first.
 Often the originally planned second interventions are no longer necessary.

 Electrophysiology and heart surgery

-At the Heart & Rhythm center, we do a "teamwork" between the electrophysiologist and the heart surgeon which enables this range of therapies.
+At Swiss Ablation, we do a "teamwork" between the electrophysiologist and the heart surgeon which enables this range of therapies.
 We recommend the combination of 3D mapping techniques (display of the ECG in three dimensions by measurements in the heart), epicardial ablation (on the heart surface) and left atrial appendage closure as the best therapy for patients with complex atrial fibrillation.
 Before the intervention, the therapy combination between the electrophysiologist and the cardiac surgeon is discussed in detail and implemented as a HeartTeam decision in accordance with the latest guidelines.
 This is unique in Switzerland.